Learn more about the Global Compact.

 See the official World Bank announcement.

-We support the Carbon Disclosure Project (CDP) initiative - a platform that disseminates important environmental information for impact management and environmental protection.
+We support the CDP initiative - a platform that disseminates important environmental information for impact management and environmental protection.

 This support reflects our commitment to meeting future energy needs whilst minimizing the carbon intensity of our activity and protecting the environment.